traveloka/terraform-aws-bake-ami/README.md

     - having these tags on creation:
       - "Name" = "Packer Builder"
       - "Service" = "${var.service-name}"
-      - "ServiceVersion" = any
-      - "Cluster" = "${var.service-name}-app"
       - "ProductDomain" = "${var.product-domain}"
       - "Environment" = "management"
-      - "Application" = any
-      - "Description" = any
     - with a volume having these tags on creation:
       - "ProductDomain" = "${var.product-domain}"
       - "Environment" = "management"
-    - creates images and snapshots having these tags:
+  - The build project will have permission to creates images and snapshots having these tags:
       - "Service" = "${var.service-name}"
       - "ServiceVersion" = any
       - "ProductDomain" = "${var.product-domain}"
       - "Application" = any
       - "SourceAmi" = any

 ## Authors